DanCorder/Archiverify/documentation.md

 -fw \<filename\> Tells Archiverify to write hashes to files called \<filename\>

 -f \<filename\> Is shorthand for -fr \<filename\> -fw \<filename\>

+## Exclude certain file types
+Archiverify can be told to ignore files with one or more specified extensions - maybe sidecar files that you don't care about archiving.

+{% highlight bat %}
+    Java -jar Archiverify-v2.0.1.jar -x "xmp" -x "on1" c:\originals e:\backup
+{% endhighlight %}

 # Limitations